Opioid Addictions and Substitution Therapy

 Optional Modules:

-• Introduction to methadone dispensing requirements in Ontario
+• Introduction to Methadone Dispensing Requirements in Ontario

-• Motivational interviewing
+• Motivational Interviewing

 • National Consensus Guidelines on Naloxone

-• New options in OAT –long acting buprenorphine formulations
+• New Options in OAT

-• Operationalizing Ontario’s Patch-for-Patch Fentanyl Return program
+• Operationalizing Ontario’s Patch-for-Patch Fentanyl Return Program

 • Opioid Agonist Therapy in Pregnancy and Breastfeeding

-• Pain management for patients receiving OAT
+• Pain Management for Patients Receiving OAT

-• Providing inclusive care for LGBTQ+ patients
+• Providing Inclusive Care for LGBTQ+ Patients

-• We are people first
+• We are People First

 Course at a glance: